Education

 Our Pedagogy and Curriculum

 The School follows the CBSE curriculum at all grade levels, uses NCERT books, and teaches in dual medium—using both English and Hindi.
 Every effort is also made to enrich teaching through the selection of stimulating materials in various subject areas—above and beyond those prescribed by CBSE.
-In the middle school, in addition to the texts prescribed, the children have been reading - The danger of a single story, To Kill a Mocking Bird and Shakespeare’s A Mid-summer Night’s Dream.
-In the STEM subjects, theory is supplemented with a lot of experiments and learning-by-doing.
-When studying about issues confronting the world and the country, we connect to the actual lives and realities of our students.
-We take feedback and implement our students’ ideas, many of which have been catalysts for our outreach initiatives in the community.
+In the middle school, in addition to the texts prescribed, the children have been reading - The Danger of a Single Story, To Kill a Mocking Bird and Shakespeare’s A Mid-summer Night’s Dream.

-Changing Lives One student at a Time
+One student at a Time

 Pokhrama Foundation Academy believes in changing lives one student at a time.
 Ours is the close mentoring and nurturing model which depends on small class sizes and highly motivated and trained teachers.
 PFA is committed to having never more than 25 students per class.
 There are numerous studies that highlight that as soon as class sizes climb to 30 or beyond, the teaching-learning experience is compromised.
 In an area where the average class size is between 65-70, for the Academy to stick to 25 students per class seems self-indulgent and baffling to most.
 However, given the large learning deficits that our children can sometimes come with, it becomes even more important to mentor students closely, know their homes and their lives, and support them through and through.